OAID/Tengine-app/android/Realtimeclassify(aar)/tengine_java/README.md

 - If you already have Android SDK, it is under directory \sdk\platform-tools.
 Or download SDK here: http://developer.android.com/sdk/index.html
 - Find the adb and add it to your system environment variable.
 Then you can use adb command in terminal.

-- Use adb –version to make sure it is installed correctly.
+- Use adb â€“version to make sure it is installed correctly.

 - Place the opencv library and other relative libraries into app/src/main/JniLibs/arm64-v8a.